Central Valley hospitals full despite a nearly 50% decrease in COVID-19 related hospitalizations

 FRESNO, Calif.
-(KGPE) – In the last month, COVID-19 related hospitalizations have decreased nearly 50% in Tulare, Fresno, and Madera counties.
+(KSEE) – In the last month, COVID-19 related hospitalizations have decreased nearly 50% in Tulare, Fresno, and Madera counties.

 However, with the new Omicron variant detected in California and flu season right around the corner, officials are still concerned about the state of the Central Valley healthcare systems.